 6. Reserve Campsites Early

-2020 has surprised everyone in the RV industry.
+The recent years have surprised everyone in the RV industry.
 RV manufacturers, RV dealers, campground owners, and many others thought the pandemic would ruin the entire camping season.
 Yet after a few media reports, the year has already beaten expectations across the board.

 Campgrounds are filling up very fast.
 A great RV camping tip for beginners is to reserve your campsite as early as you can.
 The U.S. national parks will take reservations up to six months in advance.
 Other public parks and private locations will extend out to eleven months.